-- Schedule patient appointments.
+- Schedule/book patient appointments and surgeries.

 - Deal with invoices.

 - Keep track of finances.

 - Manage payments.

 - Create the option for online consultations.

 Choosing the right systems is important for you and your patients' experience.
 Look for ease-of-use, and consider cloud-based software when possible.
 Working in the cloud is particularly useful for accounting and practice management software, which are both essential for a practice.